ychennay/Tutorials/VBA/Common VBA Functions.md

 ([Home](#1-table-of-contents))

-#### Ask a user for their first and last name in a message box and greet them with text in cell `C3`.
+#### Ask a user for their first and last name in an input box and greet them with text in cell `C3`.

 ```
 Sub AskNames()